 About Downtown Chaska

-Today’s downtown includes Firemen’s Park just north of Chaska Boulevard with its curling rink, event center and restaurant in addition to its park and lake amenities, as well as the commercial area opposite it on the east side of Hwy.
+Today’s downtown includes Firemen’s Park just north of Chaska Boulevard with its curling rink, event center, and restaurant in addition to its park and lake amenities, as well as the commercial area opposite it to the east of Hwy.
 41.